isabella232/data-workbench.en-1/help/home/c-undst-ctrld-exp/t-en-ctrld-exp/c-mod-expfile-prm.md

 ---
 description: The ExpFile parameter points to the location of the experiment configuration file, which defines your experiment.
-seo-description: The ExpFile parameter points to the location of the experiment configuration file, which defines your experiment.
-seo-title: Modifying the ExpFile Parameter
 solution: Insight,Analytics
 title: Modifying the ExpFile Parameter
 topic: Data workbench